The Education (Pastoral Care of Tertiary and International Learners) Code of Practice

 What do I do if I have a concern?

-If you have concerns about your experience at the university, the first thing you should do is contact Student Care, UCSA, or the University Grievance Coordinator to discuss your concerns and your options.
+If you have concerns about your experience at the university, the first thing you should do is contact Student Care, UCSA, or the University Grievance and Academic Processes Advisor to discuss your concerns and your options.
 For more information on the University's formal complaints process, please see the How to Raise a Concern page.

 If you do this and you find your concerns are not resolved, you can pursue an external complaint through the NZQA.
 The NZQA can provide an independent assessment of your complaint and will either investigate your concerns or advise you what you can do next.